illescasDaniel/Foundation2/README.md

   * **TrueRandom**: very useful type which handles millions of random numbers.
   * **SwiftMutex**: `PthreadMutex`, `Semaphore`, `NSLock.sync`.
   * **AutoLocalized**: automatically generates a class with the keys in your `Localizable.strings`.
 See the file for more info.
+  * **GenericMeasurement**: easily manage big numbers like 10000 or 10000000 by using extensions like 10.k, 10.M.
+You can also do the opossite.

 ## Installation